joe-glasgow/node-site/README.md

     $ npm install

-# Star the site
+# Start the site

-To start the site please return
+To start the site please run

     $ npm start